qwazer/markdown-confluence-gradle-plugin/README.md

 }
 ```

-It's possible to define multuply pages with groovy closures.
+It's possible to define multiple pages with groovy closures.
-For example, next code snippet will define all *.md files inside src directory as confluence page
+For example, the next code snippet will define all *.md files inside the src directory as confluence pages
 with title baseFileName (stripped from path and extension) and parent page title 'parentTitle'.

 ```groovy